YoYoGa

 asked us to go in deep into our minds.
 To go to our mental happy place.

-To realign our physical postures gradually to a more peaceful position.
+To realign our physical postures gradually to a more peaceful, relaxed mental position.

 Half-asleep, I shifted my neck and positioned my head to the right.

-Next, she asked us to imagine serene, natural settings.
+Next, she asked us to imagine serene scenes, natural settings.
 Hills, dales,

 waterfalls, rain-forests.
 And to my utter surprise, I did see a couple of